JoHegg/ghini.tour/README.rst

 audiowand sources as your tours.
 I don't think any of the two things to be particularly desirable, and I suggest we do things slightly differently.

-- you first create an ``audiowand`` checkout on the root directory, and do remember to ignore it. you can also symlink your existing checkout, if you prefer.
+- create an ``audiowand`` checkout on the root directory, and do remember to ask git to ignore it. you can also symlink your existing checkout, if you prefer.

 * initialize your ``project-data/<project>`` from ``audiowand/data/`` and
   put it under version control,